 Most parents these days worry about their children’s safety and their behavior while on the Internet.
 Some common sense, attention, and unbreakable rules can provide the structure a child needs, whether he or she knows it or not, and some peace of mind for every parent.
+In this post, we’ll look at one couple’s approach to keeping their child safe online.

 Start Training Early